 Peace Corps Memorial Monument

-This memorial was completed with the help of the Hilo Center staff who donated funds to defray the cost of the memorial's base and on Christmas Day, 1963, the memorial was dedicated to the memory of John Fitzgerald Kennedy, founder of the Peace Corps.
+This memorial was completed with the help of the Hilo Training Center staff who donated funds to defray the cost of the memorial's base.
+On Christmas Day, 1963, the memorial was dedicated to the memory of John Fitzgerald Kennedy, founder of the Peace Corps.

 The first Peace Corps Training Camp Director was John “Jake” Stalker, who served as Training Director from 1964-1967.
 The second Director was Phillip Olsen who served as Director from 1967-1972.
 By 1972, the Peace Corps had initiated a transition to in-country training.
 The Big Island was a major Peace Corps training site from June 15, 1962 to January 14, 1972.